umd-mith/ferguson-analysis/README.md

 Each one was obtained by either search the Twitter API for the word `ferguson` or using filter streaming API for the word `ferguson`.

-More details about these datasets can be obtained from the [Maryland Institute for Technology in the Humanitites].
+More details about these datasets can be obtained from the [Maryland Institute for Technology in the Humanities].

 To get started you'll want to install Python and then: